On a class of logarithmic Schr\"odinger equations via perturbation method: Introduction

 In contrast to all the variational methods mentioned above, this paper presents a novel perturbation approach for the logarithmic Schr\"{o}dinger equation.
 Indeed, when we consider equation \eqref{eq1.1} by using the classical critical point theory we encounter the difficulties caused by the lack of an appropriate working space.
-For smoothness one would need to work in a space smaller than $H^{1}(\mathbb{R}^N)$ to control the logarithmic term, for example, we may choose $W^{1,p}(\mathbb{R}^N)\cap H^{1}(\mathbb{R}^N)$ with $p\in(1,2)$ as the working space for \eqref{eq1.1}.
+For smoothness one would need to work in a space smaller than $H^{1}(\mathbb{R}^N)$ to control the logarithmic term, for example, we may choose $L^{p}(\mathbb{R}^N)\cap H^{1}(\mathbb{R}^N)$ with $p\in(\max\{\frac{2N-4}{N+2},1\},2)$ as the working space for \eqref{eq1.1}.
 Due to the following algebraic inequality, for \(t\in\mathbb{R}\),

-where $C_\varepsilon$ is a positive constant dependents on $\varepsilon$.
-Combining the Sobolev embedding theorem, the functional corresponding to the logarithmic term is known to exhibit smoothness in $W^{1,p}(\mathbb{R}^N)\cap H^{1}(\mathbb{R}^N)$.
-But it seems impossible to obtain bounded for Palais-Smale sequences in this smaller working space.
-In order to overcome the difficulties, when considering the logarithmic Schr\"{o}dinger equation in the space $W^{1,p}(\mathbb{R}^N)\cap H^{1}(\mathbb{R}^N)$, we introduce a $p$-Laplacian perturbation to equation \eqref{eq1.1}.
-And then we consider a perturbed functional
+where $C_\varepsilon$ is a positive constant depending on $\varepsilon$.
+Combining the Sobolev embedding theorem, the functional corresponding to the logarithmic term is known to exhibit smoothness in $L^{p}(\mathbb{R}^N)\cap H^{1}(\mathbb{R}^N)$.
+But it seems difficult to obtain bounded Palais--Smale sequences in this smaller working space.
+In order to overcome the difficulties, when considering the logarithmic Schr\"{o}dinger equation in the space $L^{p}(\mathbb{R}^N)\cap H^{1}(\mathbb{R}^N)$, we introduce a $L^p$-perturbation to equation \eqref{eq1.1}.
+We then consider a perturbed functional

 The idea is to obtain existence of critical points of $I_{\lambda}$ for $\lambda>0$ small and to establish suitable estimates for the critical points as $\lambda\to0^{+}$ so that we may pass to the limit to get solutions of the original problem.